notDmDrl/pull_down_button/README.md

 ---

-This package only tries to visually replicate native counterpart, some parts might be somewhat different (e.g route animations are copied from `PopupMenuButton`).
-Pull requests are welcomed.
+This package only tries to visually replicate native counterpart, some parts might be somewhat different.

 #### Flutter availabilty: